The Slide Show/ Neckerchief Slides

 - Make a pattern (like a mosaic) of different seeds, corn,

-section at a time.
+one section at a time.
 Sprinkle with one kind of seeds.
-After each section is
+After each

 Barb Stephens